top of page

 The role of “Director” may not have an established, defined set of responsibilities in the way “front-line leader” does.
 Directors are experienced leaders, often on the path toward executive roles.
 They may be managers of managers.
 Or not.
 One thing we know for sure: Directors, historically, have not received the same level of developmental support given to leaders below and above them.

 Directors, however, sit at the nexus of strategy and execution.
 As companies struggle to solve more complex, multidisciplinary problems and realign their workforces with shifting strategies, they are increasingly turning the spotlight on this high-impact role.
-WIth good reason.
+With good reason.
 Director performance can accelerate or obstruct organizational success.
 The best ones hold everything together.
 The worst allow gaps that can lead to organizational fissures running up, down, and sideways.

 “Our tagline for directors is ‘translating strategy into work.’
 Our senior leaders are up there thinking of the strategy.
 Employees have to execute.
 Directors take the vision of the leaders and have to turn it into bite-size, executable work.
 If that band of leadership is broken, then there’s no communication between the senior leadership and the executors of the strategy.”